Thailand and Cambodia Discovery

-Day 8 Khao Yai - Chantaburi
+Khao Yai - Chanthaburi

-Day 9 Chantaburi - Koh Khong
+Chanthaburi - Koh Khong

-Today we journey to Cambodia and the Four Rivers Floating Lodge (4T) in Koh Khong.
+Today we journey to Cambodia and the Four Rivers Floating Lodge (4-star) in Koh Khong.
 The last stretch of the journey is by boat, with our unique accommodation hovering over the tranquil Tatai River amidst the unspoilt forest, rare orchids and beautiful frangipani of Cardamom National Park.
 Only the sounds of bird call and jungle creatures pierce the peace.
 The rest of the day is at leisure.

 The thunder of the majestic Tatai Falls reveals the river’s true power as it drops 6m to the rocks below.
 We sail on a tributary into the heart of the Cardamom jungle to gaze at the turbulent waters and enjoy a picnic lunch amongst the sights and sounds of the jungle.

-Day 11 Koh Khong - Phnom Penh
+Koh Khong - Phnom Penh

 Phnom Penh was once considered one of the most beautiful cities in the Orient, and tree-lined boulevards and colonial-era buildings still reflect the glorious days, where Asian and Western traditions meet in a fascinating way.
 We take a walking tour through the capital to see the Royal Palace with its Silver Pagoda, and the Cambodian Living Arts organisation, to meet local artists.
 Then, this afternoon, we have a tour of Tuol Sleng Prison (S-21) and the Killing Fields at Choeung Ek before visiting the Russian Market.

-Day 13 Phnom Penh - Battambang
+Phnom Penh - Battambang

 On our way to Battambang, we visit Koh Chen, a village on an island in the Tonlé Sap River known for its production of silver crafts; and Kampong Chhnang, to learn of both the traditional pottery it is famed for, and the production of traditional rice wine.
-We check in at Maison Wat Kor (4T), where we stay in rooms within beautiful and traditional wooden Khmer stilt houses.
-There is an option to take an excursion to Phnom Sampeau, home to the notorious killing caves.
+We continue to Battambang and check in at Maison Wat Kor (4-star), where we stay in rooms within beautiful and traditional wooden Khmer stilt houses.
+This afternoon we visit, by tuk-tuk, a few of the villages around Battambang, to learn how the locals produce rice paper, prahoc (typical Cambodian fish paste), grolan (sticky rice stuffed in bamboo), and other Cambodian treats.

-The Bamboo Train, a simple bamboo platform on four wheels, was set up by the villagers to transport goods and people.
-We board for an unforgettable journey through scenes of paddy fields, then continue to Wat Ek Phnom, an 11th century temple, and Wat Ek Phnom Pagoda, which has one of the most impressive collections of Buddhist wall and ceiling paintings in Cambodia.
-This afternoon, a special art tour takes in glimpses of Battambang’s unique and culturally sensitive art scene.
+This morning visit Wat Ek Phnom, an 11th century temple, and Wat Ek Phnom Pagoda, which has one of the most impressive collections of Buddhist wall and ceiling paintings in Cambodia.
+A special art tour takes in glimpses of Battambang’s unique and culturally sensitive art scene.
 There will be an option to take an excursion to Phnom Sampeau, home to the notorious killing caves.

-Day 15 Battambang - Siem Reap
+Battambang - Siem Reap

-Our journey continues to Siem Reap and the FCC Angkor Boutique Hotel (4T).
+Our journey continues to Siem Reap and the Memoire D’Angkor Boutique Hotel (4-star).
 This afternoon we visit Angkor Wat, one of the most important archaeological sites in Southeast Asia.